GrandBIRDLizard/.files/README.md

 configuration files for i3 and rofi
-clone and install to resore system after a fresh installation
+clone and install to resore system function & appearance after a fresh installation